digitalservicebund/digitalcheck-dito/doc/adr/0022-change-routing-and-breadcrumbs.md

 ## Decision

-We will keep using file-based routing as it works and doesn't create any issues at the moment.
+We will keep using file-based routing as it works well enough at the moment.
-Config routing also needs extra files to make breadcrumbs work. (why?)

-We will simplify the route definitions by removing `allRoutes` and simplify to `staticRoutes` only.
-Dynamic pages (precheck, methods, examples) => what happened?

-- Create a helper function for route creation that streamlines URL building and parent definitions and improve naming of some select routes
+We will keep one extra file in addition to `app/routes.ts` to have a central collection of all routes to be used for tests and sitemap generation.
+Fixed "dynamic" routes (questions, principles) will be created in that same file.

-- Unify route configuration: Always use `<route>.tsx` handling breadcrumbs etc. and `<route>._index.tsx` for the rendered content (necessary for correct breadcrumb handling too)
+We unify route configuration by always using `<route>.tsx` (to handle title etc.) and `<route>._index.tsx` for the rendered content (necessary for correct breadcrumb handling of the parent too).

-- Introduce new breadcrumb handling: Use a handle where it exists (e.g. dynamic routes like questions or examples), use the statically defined routes otherwise.
-Also works with trailing slashes and SSG now.
+We switch to `useMatches()` to create the breadcrumbs.
+When a route exports a handle with a title (e.g. routes like questions or principles) this is used for the breadcrumb, otherwise the statically defined routes are used to find the title.

 ## Consequences

-Sitemap

-- Info in files => extra files necessary
-- Needs one static file next to routes definition
+We remove `app/resources/allRoutes.ts` and simplify to `app/resources/staticRoutes.ts` only.

+We create a helper function for route creation that streamlines URL building and parent definitions and improve the naming of some select routes.

+We will create the missing `<route>.tsx` and `<route>._index.tsx` files (three) and add the required exports.

+### Success conditions fo the new implementation

+- [x] Works with trailing slashes at the end of the URL
+- [x] Reduce number of route files (optimally to one, two is acceptable)
+- [x] Consistent approach to route files and route information

+#### Nice-to-haves

-- Three new files are necessary for breadcrumbs
+- [ ] No extraneous route files just for breadcrumbs
-- Direct import of handle possible
-  - Leads to more boilerplate
+- [x] Works for current sitemap implementation
+- [x] Simpler breadcrumbs implementation
+- [x] Better setup for SSG